Comey memos portray president consumed by Russia investigation

 Comey also says he expressed reservations about Priebus questioning him about whether the FBI had obtained a top secret FISA warrant on Flynn.
 Though he answered the question — his response is redacted in the document provided to lawmakers Thursday — Comey writes that he told Trump's chief of staff at the time that in the future such questions should be handled through official channels, including requests to the Justice Department or dialogue by way of the White House counsel's office.

 Trump has repeatedly denied asking Comey for his loyalty or for him to end the investigation into Flynn, as detailed in the memos, and has called Comey a liar.
-Late Wednesday, Trump tweeted that the memos prove that he never colluded with Russians or obstructed justice.
+Late Thursday night, Trump tweeted that the memos prove that he never colluded with Russians or obstructed justice.

+And he returned to Twitter early Friday morning, slamming Comey as "Shadey" (sic).

 In one discussion with Trump about what the president called "the hookers thing," Trump said Russian President Vladimir Putin had once told him "we have some of the most beautiful hookers in the world."
 Comey adds that Trump did not say when Putin told him this.